-The Reasons Behind The Ratings
+The Reasons Behind My Ratings

-InDesign has a full set of page layout tools perfect for both print design projects and complex interactive documents.
-Both new users and professionals will find everything they need to create projects of any scale, allowing for almost complete freedom when it comes to layout, imagery and typography.
+InDesign has a full set of page layout tools that are perfect for both print design projects and complex interactive documents.
+Both new users and professionals will find everything they need to create projects of any scale, allowing for almost complete freedom when it comes to layout, imagery, and typography.
 Integration across Creative Cloud apps using CC Libraries makes a complete document creation workflow extremely simple to manage.

 InDesign is only available as part of a Creative Cloud subscription, which has annoyed many users of previous standalone versions of InDesign.
 Personally, I find it much more palatable to pay a low monthly fee for access to a constantly updated program when compared to a huge initial cost for a program that will be updated within a year, but others disagree.

 Ease of Use: 4/5

-The basics of working with InDesign are fairly simple to master, allowing new users to quickly start experimenting with vector-based page layout across large documents.
-More complex automation features aren’t immediately obvious, and some of the aspects of interactive document creation could use a more clearly defined interface, but these issues can be overcome with a bit of extra time spent studying the ins and outs of the program.
+The basics of working with InDesign are fairly simple to master, allowing new users to quickly start experimenting with vector-based page layouts across large documents.
+More complex automation and organization features aren’t immediately obvious, and some of the aspects of interactive document creation could use a more clearly defined interface, but these issues can be overcome with a bit of extra time spent studying the ins and outs of the program.

-Adobe has a complete support system set up both within InDesign and online through their excellent tutorial and help portal.
+Adobe has a complete support system set up both within InDesign and online through its excellent tutorial and help portal.
 InDesign also provides access to tutorial videos from right within the program, and there are a lot of external support sources thanks to InDesign’s prominence in the desktop publishing world.
 During all the years I’ve used InDesign, I’ve never had an issue that required technical support, which is more than I can say for most programs.

 Adobe InDesign Alternatives

-CorelDRAW (Windows only)
+CorelDRAW (Windows / macOS)

-Adobe InDesign CC is the industry-leading page layout program for good reason.
-It has an excellent set of page layout tools for both casual and professional users, and its ability to handle both print and interactive documents allows you as much creative freedom as you can imagine.
+Adobe InDesign is the industry-leading page layout program for good reason.
+It has an excellent set of page layout tools for professional users, and its ability to handle both print and interactive documents allows you as much creative freedom as you can imagine.